davidsbatista/davidsbatista.net/_posts/2023-06-27-Review_Transformer.md

 preview_pic: /assets/images/2023-06-27-transformer_arch.png
 ---

 The Transformer architecture was a game-changer in NLP and other domains.
-I wanted to review and understand in detail the Transformer which became the base framework for many other pre-trained models available today, and which are used to solve a vast number of NLP tasks.
+I wanted to review in detail the Encoder-Decoder Transformer architecture which became the base framework for many pre-trained models available today, which are used to solve a vast number of NLP tasks.
 This post tends to be a review of the mechanisms inside the Transformer: self-attention, multi-head attention, cross attention and how these are connected with encoder-decoder architecture.

 ## __Introduction__